wevote/WeVoteCordova/README.md

     ```
     brew install node
     brew install watchman
     ```

+    On a machine where node may alread have been installed, we want to have version 10 or heigher:
+    ```
+    Steves-MacBook-Pro-2017:WeVoteCordova stevepodell$ node -v
+    v6.12.3
+    Steves-MacBook-Pro-2017:WeVoteCordova stevepodell$ brew upgrade node
+    Updating Homebrew...
+    ...
+    ```

 1. Opening the project with Xcode -- Open xcworkspace, not xcodeproj directories (or else)